spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/basic-usage.md

 ---
-title: Working with collections
+title: Basic usage
 ---

 If you have different types of files that you want to associate, you can put them in their own collection.

 ```php
 $newsItem = News::find(1);